Arjun-G-Ravi/replicating_research_papers/01_Attention_is_all_you_need/_summary.md

  - Figures out global dependencies between input and output
  - The ability to understand long-range dependencies in the network is far superior to other models

-The Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence aligned RNNs or convolution.
+The Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequencially aligned RNNs or convolution.

 ## Self attention
 Self-attention, sometimes called intra-attention is an attention mechanism relating different positions of a single sequence in order to compute a representation of the sequence.